jeffomidvaran/TheBlockouts/docs/index.md

 in this context, means the AI will try to survive as long as possible while trying to preventing enemies from crossing its border.
 The AI will take as input enemy locations, and enemy types.
 As output the AI will decide between moving, fighting, which enemy to attack and which weapon to use.
-We plan to add more input information and output information as our project grows...
+We plan to add more input and output information as our project grows...
 </p>